 Hot cocoa bombs are all the rage right now!
 These delicious white chocolate hot cocoa bombs are a tasty treat for the entire family but also elegant enough to serve at a bridal shower!

 Winter…BOO!
 Am I right?
-Many of us would rather skip the snow and settle in the sun, but we haven’t figured out how to scoot through seasons yet so I’m here to help…
+Many of us would rather skip the snow and settle in the sun, but we haven’t figured out how to scoot through the seasons yet so I’m here to help with a delicious and trendy recipe for you…

 Are you ready for the most delicious new trend?
 HOT CHOCOLATE BOMBS!

 I think we can all agree that hot chocolate is one of the most delectable winter treats.
-Now you can make these super popular goodies right at home!
+Now you can make these super popular goodies right at home just by using simple ingredients like milk chocolate, hot cocoa mix, and chocolate chips.

-So get out your supplies, grab the mini marshmallows and your favorite spatula because its time to make some magic!
+So get out your supplies, grab the mini marshmallows, a microwave safe bowl, and your favorite spatula because it’s time to make some magic!
+This hot chocolate mix is a winter favorite and your kids or adults alike, will love these chocolate spheres.
+It adds a lot more personality to your dessert!

 This is definitely a “fun mom” recipe!
 Your family will love watching these tasty spheres melt and all the fun surprises pop out!